martindale/toshi/README.md

 1. Fork this repo and make changes in your own fork
 2. Run existing tests with `bundle exec rspec` and add a new test for your changes if applicable.
 3. Commit your changes and push to your fork `git push origin master`
-4. Create a new pull request and submit it back to us!
+4. Create a new pull request and submit it back to the project.